psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 > In the anthropological section of the British Association, which held its meetings at Ipswich last week, Captain L. S. Hinde on Saturday gave a description of some cannibals in the Congo district and their customs.
 In the discussion which followed Mr. E. S. Hartland (Gloucester) thought there were traces of the old custom of eating the dead to be found, not merely in Europe, but in our own country.
 In Upper Bavaria when a dead man was laid out, the first thing was to bake a corpse cake of ordinary flour.
 The. cake was put on the breast of the dead "to rise," and was supposed to absorb the virtues of the deceased.
 It was afterwards eaten by the nearest relatives.
 In the Balkan Peninsula an image of the dead was carried in the procession, and was eaten at the tomb, the relatives praying "God rest him!"
 In our own country there were traces of these customs.
 In Wales there was within the recollection of men still living the sin eater."
 John Aubrey, who lived at the time of Charles II., and was a celebrated antiquary, witnessed this ceremony at Ross, in the county of Hereford.
 Aubrey described the man, who was a paid sin-eater," as a long, lean, lamentably poor rascal."
 It was the practice for a relative, usually a woman, to put on the breast of the dead a quantity of bread, cheese, and beer.
 The" sin-eater" was expected to consume these things, and then pronounce the everlasting rest of the departed.
 It was believed that in doing this he absolutely ate and appropriated to himself the sins of the deceased.
 The "sin-eater" was given sixpence for his trouble, and took care to get out of people's sight as soon as he could.
 This practice was said to have existedlin the neighbourhood of Swansea as recently as 1851, but the sin-eater's price had then risen to half a crown.
 Probably the greater part of the human race had passed through this phase of cannibalism, and it was perhaps a necessary phase of the evolution of human civilisation.
 ```

+(NANDQ:oct95)=
 A correspondent of *Notes & Queries* also made passing mention to the tradition, in the [Vol 8 Iss 198](https://archive.org/details/sim_notes-and-queries_1895-10-12_8_198/page/288/mode/2up) edition of October 10th, 1895, p288, piqued by interest in their own local paper (though we do not know which one):

 > SIN-EATERS.
 >
 > Recently this old custom has been referred to in a local paper ; but the rather contradictory illustrations given call for an explanation, which doubtless some reader will be able to give.
 It is said that in Upper Bavaria, when a dead person is laid out, a cake of ordinary flour is put on his breast, which is to absorb the virtues of the deceased, the cake afterwards being eaten by the nearest relatives.
 In Wales, we are told, there was, within the recollection of persons living, the sin-eater.
 The relatives, in this case, put bread, cheese, and beer on the breast of the dead, and the sin-eater disposed of the lot, and pronounced the everlasting rest of the dead.
 Here the sin-eater was supposed to take upon himself the sins of the departed.
 This practice is said to have existed in this neighbourhood in 1851.
 It will be interesting to learn if these customs still exist ; if so, where.
 The old custom referred to in Leland's 'Collections' was sin-eating pure and simple.
+>
-Alfred Chas.
+> Alfred Chas.
 Jonas, F.R.Hist.S.
 >
 > Pairfield, Poundfald, near Swansea.

+A response in [Vol 8 Iss 200, p332 ;  8th S, viii.
+332](https://archive.org/details/sim_notes-and-queries_1895-10-26_8_200/page/332/mode/2up) dated October 26th, 1895, referred readers to previous mentions of the topic in earlier editions of *Notes & Queries*.

+> Sin-eaters (8th S, viii.
+288).
+>
+> —See 'N. & Q.,' 1st S. iv.
+211; vi.
+390, 541, and the references there given.
+W. C. B.

 For many readers around the country, that might have been the end of the matter; but for readers of the Western Mail for its review of the meeting, and for a certain reader of *The Times*, Hartland's comments, as reported therein, were to be rather more provocative.